 It’s a mighty 5 litre can that, once tapped, will last up to 30 days and provide us with deliciously fresh and creamy Pilsner.
 Its clean taste and classic Pils hopping make it the kind of beer you can tuck into whenever the mood strikes – it’s great with all kinds of food and suitable for a prolonged drinking session while you’re arguing with the folks over whose turn it is to do the washing up.
 Prosit!

-The party beer
+The British beer gift set

 The winter warming rum